richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 title: "Finding Bytes in Arrays"
 layout: default
 date: 2019-11-24

-author: "Richard Startin"
+image: /assets/2019/11/scan-vs-swar.png
 ---

-> Thanks to [Marc B. Reynolds](http://marc-b-reynolds.github.io/), [Vladimir Ivanov](https://twitter.com/iwan0www), and [Volkan Yazıcı](https://vlkan.com/) for reviewing this post and making helpful suggestions.
+> Thanks to everybody who reviewed and made helpful suggestions to improve this post.

 This post considers the benefits of branch-free algorithms through the lens of a trivial problem: finding the first position of a byte within an array.
 While this problem is simple, it has many applications in parsing:
 [BSON keys](http://bsonspec.org/spec.html) are null terminated strings;
 [HTTP 1.1 headers](https://tools.ietf.org/html/rfc7230#section-3) are delimited by CRLF sequences;
 [CBOR arrays](https://tools.ietf.org/html/rfc7049#section-2.2.1) are terminated by the stop character `0xFF`.
-I compare the most obvious, but branchy, implementation with a branch-free implementation, and attempt to vectorise the branch-free version using the Vector API in Project Panama.
+I compare the most obvious, but branchy, implementation with a branch-free implementation, and use the Vector API in Project Panama to improve performance.

 ### Motivation: Parsing BSON

 BSON has a very simple [structure](https://tools.ietf.org/html/rfc7049#section-2.2.1): except at the very top level, it is a list of triplets consisting of a type byte, a name, and a (recursively defined) BSON value.
-To write a BSON parser, you just need a jump table associating each value type with the appropriate callback for values of that type.
+To write a BSON parser, you just need a jump table associating each value type with a parser.
-Then you read the type byte, read the attribute name, then jump to the value handler for the current type and parse the value.
+As you scan the input, you read the type byte, read the attribute name, then look up and invoke the parser for the current type.

 Flexibility comes at a price: the attribute names in documents represent significant overhead compared to relational database tuples.
 To save space, attribute names in BSON are null terminated, at the cost of one byte, rather than length-prefixed which would cost four.